 Fees and costs affect the value of your account over time.
 Clients who open an advisory account, pay an ongoing asset-based fee, assessed on a quarterly basis in advance of services unless otherwise specified in their agreement with us.
-Our maximum fee schedule is listed here and includes an annual minimum fee of \$2,500.
-Your fee may differ, depending on objectives and circumstances.
-Your final fee schedule is attached to your advisory agreement with us.
-The receipt of this summary will not cause a change to your current fee rate and fees cannot be increased without your prior written consent.
+Our maximum fee schedule is listed here but your fee may differ, depending on objectives and circumstances.
+Advisory fees are negotiable.
+Your final fee schedule will be in your advisory agreement with us.
+Carnegie has a reduced fee schedule for Retirement Plans under the